tushnik705/Sales_Project/README.md

 # Sales_Project
-Building a dashboard Power BI on real life sales data.
+Building a Power BI dashboard on real life sales data.
+We will be using the SQL database as our soure data.
+Once we have imported it into our system we can go ahead and create the required dashboard.